daveio/sharecraft/README.md

 ## Implementation

 This will set up a custom social preview solution for your Notion-hosted blog using Cloudflare services.
-This solution allows you to intercept social media crawlers and serve custom Open Graph and Twitter card metadata, replacing Notion's generic previews.
+This solution allows you to intercept social media crawlers and serve custom Open Graph and X card metadata, replacing Notion's generic previews.

 ### Architecture Overview